robinbreast/vscode-cyagen/README.md

   - `templateFolder`: the template folders containing template files to be used for file generation.
     - All the template files should be compatible with [nunjucks](https://mozilla.github.io/nunjucks/templating.html) format and `.njk` file extension.
     - The template folder can be recursive; you can have sub folders for further template files; the same structure of folders to be created as output.
-    - `@sourcename@` in template file or folder name: to be replaced with source file name without file extension
+    - `{{sourcename}}` in template file or folder name: to be replaced with source file name without file extension
   - `outputFolder`: the output root folder where the generated files are placed.
 - `vscode-cyagen.localStaticVariableMacroName`: the user defined macro name string which is used for the definition of a local static variable. e.g., LOCAL_STATIC_VARIABLE.
 Using this special macro, it makes test script access to local static variable. more details are found in `README.md` generated with `gtest`